 The compound selection can be customized based on your requirements, cherry picking is available.

 Please, contact us at email@example.com for any additional information and price quotations.

-Figure 1.
-Representative compounds from Low MW Fragment Library
+Representative fragment molecules from the Low Molecular Weight Fragment Library

 - Wenlock M. C. et al. J. Med.
 Chem.
 2003, 46, 1250–1256.